JuliaBel5/Battleship/README.md

 # WebSocket Battleship Server

-## Assignment

-Implement a backend for a battleship game using WebSocket technology.

 ## Description

 Your task is to create a battleship game backend capable of handling player interactions and game state management via WebSocket connections.
 Players can register, create or join rooms, and engage in battles with each other.